puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_resources.markdown

 ### Ensure

 Many types have an `ensure` attribute.
-This generally manages the _existence_ of the resource on the target system.
+This generally manages the most fundamental aspect of the resource on the target system --- does the file exist, is the service running or stopped, is the package installed or uninstalled, etc.

 Allowed values for `ensure` vary by type.
 Most types accept `present` and `absent`, but there may be additional variations.
 Be sure to check the reference for each type you are working with.